 - Meredith Sherock, "Why Sinks the Cauldron"

 - Kenneth Miller, "Seljalandfoss with Rainbow"

-Visit the Earth Sciences & Map Library to see all of these photos on display (beginning the week of April 18).
+Please visit the Earth Sciences & Map Library to see all of these photos on display (beginning the week of May 8).

 This contest was created to highlight student photography depicting earth features and natural landscapes.
 Photos were judged on: